leucos/ansible-tuto/step-13/README.md

 lot of things to stuff in this chapter.

 # The iptables role

+_Disclaimer : while what we're about to write is a good start, you should note use it on production server without carefully reviewing the generated iptables rules and assert they match your firewalling guidelines_.

 Now, let's write the iptables role.
 It's easy to see how to do that: just write a rules files that will open the right ports.
 But... what